Information

 The Irion screamed as he touched the hilt of the machete, dropping it as if it had burned him.
 He looked at his hand in disbelief.
 He had been burned.
 He glared angrily at the guild.

-“As I figured,” Elfric sneered.
+“As I figured,” it was Elfric's turn to smile smugly.
 “No wonder you couldn’t deal with the Dungarde yourself as you so claim you could have.
 You have no pure strength of your own, so you relied on us to do your dirty work.”
-He picks the machete up and holds it out.
+He picked the machete up and held it out to the Celinox.
 “Asch, please take your machete.”

-Asch complies, and grabs by the hilt the same as the Irion did, but nothing happens.
-The cat isn’t burned.
-The Irion glares in disbelief, looking to Hanji for an explanation.
+Asch grabbed the sword at the hilt, just as the Irion had, but nothing happened.
+The cat wasn't being burned.
+The Irion glared in disbelief, and looked to Hanji for an explanation.

-“You pressed your forefoot on my blade, and yet no pressure was actually pressed down on it.
+“You pressed your forefoot on my blade, and it barely shifted.
 That’s how I could tell you lack any true power,” Elfric remarked.
 “You may have tried to make fools of us, but I believe I’ve made you appear the bigger fool.”

 The Irion glared darkly at Elfric.
 He didn’t speak right away, and when he did, it was a coarse whisper.